minekube/gate/.web/docs/guide/config/reload.md

 # Auto Config Reload

-_Gate watches your file for updates._
+_Gate watches your config file for updates._

 ---